kn9ts/start-to-grunt/README.md

 This will install all the things you need for running the grunt-tasks automatically.

 > *__Note:__ As stated prior.
 You need to have a running node.js and ruby along with npm.
-Please install this before setting up KnightStart in your project's directory.
+Please install this before setting up START in your project's directory.
 Ruby comes default in most systems nowdays so I believe you do have that already.*

 ### Finally Build and launch